caner-akca/rmmz-corescript-dev/readme.md

 # RPG Maker MZ - Corescript Helpers

-This is a repository to compile the different files of the RPG Maker MZ Engine and help to understand and document the API for plugin developers.
+This is a repository to compile useful information about RPG Maker MZ Engine from different authors and help to understand and document the API for plugin developers.

-Every contribution and improvement is welcomed in order to create a stronger documentation and engine, and allow more people to create freat RPG Maker games.
+Every contribution and improvement is welcomed in order to create a stronger documentation and engine, and allow more people to create great RPG Maker games.

-Other helpful tools:

-- RPG Maker MZ/MV Intellisense for Visual Studio Code - https://github.com/LunaTechsDev/LunaLite/tree/master

 ## **docs** - Documentation